scalar-labs/helm-charts/docs/how-to-use-customized-configuration.md

          ```

    Please refer to the [Getting Started with Scalar Helm Charts](./getting-started-scalar-helm-charts.md) for more details on how to use each Helm Chart.

+## Set flags with the Scalar DL Schema Loader chart

+You can specify several flags as an array with the Scalar DL Schema Loader chart.

+1. Set flags to the following key in the custom values file of the Scalar DL Schema Loader chart.
+   * Example
+     ```yaml
+     schemaLoading:
+       commandArgs:
+       - "--alter"
+       - "--compaction-strategy"
+       - "<compactionStrategy>"
+       - "--delete-all"
+       - "--no-backup"
+       - "--no-scaling"
+       - "--repair-all"
+       - "--replication-factor"
+       - "<replicaFactor>"
+       - "--replication-strategy"
+       - "<replicationStrategy>"
+       - "--ru"
+       - "<ru>"
+     ```